Barriers to Entry

 In the simplest case, individuals, teams, and companies will plug into these intelligence grids and do little to no customization.
 They will just take the offered apps and services and use them “as is”.
 Keep in mind, companies like Baidu are already offering suites of industry-specific intelligence solutions that you can use “off the shelf”.

-And going further in this direction will be batteries.
-These batteries, like grids, will be sources of intelligence.
-Individuals and companies will be put these intelligence batteries into their products and operations.
-And they will be somewhat independent sources of specialized intelligence.
-They will have much less reliance on the intelligence grid.
-And they will be highly specialized for their purpose.
-Just like we have specialized batteries for smartphones, cars, water heaters, factories and so on.
+Batteries, like grids, will be sources of intelligence.
+Individuals and companies will put these intelligence batteries into their products and operations.
+They will be (somewhat) independent sources of specialized intelligence.

 ———